 With this kind of practice, you will gradually discover that you are not triggered the way you used to be.
 As well as seeing this in myself, I have hundreds of examples of clients I have worked with who have gained freedom from specific emotional reactions that had been holding them back.

 As you become more present and less reactive, your capacity as a leader grows.
 People open up around you giving you access to a very wide range of perspectives and intelligence.
 You can see more clearly your own and other people’s fixations, delusions and passions and therefore you make better decisions.
 People want to work with you and support you.
 People trust what you stand for.

 Amplify the Practices

 Both of these practices for developing leadership presence can be amplified by doing them in pairs or small groups.
 Humans are relational beings; the presence of another person automatically draws our attention to the unfolding moment and helps us stay on task.
 It is much easier to listen to ourselves when someone else is there to receive our words.
 It is easier to keep our minds in the present moment when someone is expecting to hear us.
-For this purpose, I offer training and drop-in practice groups in Mindfulness in Dialogue, a set of techniques for listening and sharing with others in ways that strengthen our ability to notice and soften our triggers.
+For this purpose, I offer training and drop-in practice groups in Relational Mindfulness, a set of techniques for listening and sharing with others in ways that strengthen our ability to notice and soften our triggers.
 I also offer one-on-one sessions for anyone who would like some initial guidance for softening your triggers.

 Leadership presence is a mark of the most effective leaders, the one’s who inspire their followers into action with positive energy.
 This quality allows a leader to stay keenly aware and confident, even during the most challenging circumstances.
 This kind of awareness brings deep insights into decision-making during complex adaptations.
 Presence like this supports leaders who are genuinely bringing more peace to the world even as they navigate through environments and systems that are struggling.
 And leadership presence can be developed, step by step through daily practices that bring joy and meaning to life.